-The foreign exchange position is hedged on a daily basis with marginal overnight open positions and no structural FX position remaining at SG LUXEMBOURG level.
-Considering this no additional capital charge is deemed necessary to cover this risk and no significant impact is to be considered on profit.
+The foreign exchange positions are hedged on a daily basis (for some positions on a monthly basis), with no structural FX position remaining at SG LUXEMBOURG level.
+Considering this, is no additional capital charge is deemed necessary to cover this risk and no significant impact is to be considered on profit.